Definitions of fascism: Walter Benjamin's "Theories of German Fascism"

 Walter Benjamin was early to note a distinction between the style of fascism that had held power in Italy for almost a decade, and the incipient Nazi regime that seemed poised to take power in Germany when he wrote the article "Theories of German Fascism" in 1930.
 Whereas the form of fascism developing in Italy seemed largely content with a jingoist, dictatorial imperialist posturing, Benjamin notes that in Germany the utopian (or more properly dystopian) eschaton or goal of Nazism seemed to be indicated as a heavily technologized and scaled form of war, in and of itself and for its own sake, without reference (in its realpolitik as opposed to its propaganda) to individual heroics or concretely limited and thus theoretically achievable objectives, prioritizing maximum destruction of human and natural life as its raison d'etat.
 Benjamin very nearly coins the term ‘forever war’ in this essay, introducing the concept with the line, "The last war [re: WWI] has already shown that the total disorganization imperialist war entails, and the manner in which it is waged, threaten to make it an endless war."

-The unlimited and prolifically encouraged exploitation of cutting-edge technologies in combination with a conservative, irredentist, millenarian aesthetic is the signature of fascist style and technique.
-The dynamic syncretism of these seemingly opposed tendencies is the hallmark of its political form and image.
+The use of cutting-edge technologies in combination with a conservative, irredentist, millenarian aesthetic is the signature of fascist style and technique.
+The dynamic syncretism of these opposed tendencies is the hallmark of its political form and image.